sruggier/rust-disruptor/README.md

 performance.
 The core approach and many of the algorithms are based on ideas from the [LMAX Disruptor](http://lmax-exchange.github.io/disruptor/) project.

+# Features

+This is a basic proof-of-concept, currently, so most functionality is missing.
+However, current users can enjoy the following features:
+ * Unicast pipelines consisting of a single publisher and one or more stages of consumer.
+ * A general purpose blocking wait strategy that causes the receiver to eventually block if no items are sent
+ * A spinning wait strategy that roughly triples performance compared to the blocking strategy.
+ * A yielding wait strategy that has comparable performance to the spinning strategy when the CPU is idle, but doesn't waste as many CPU cycles when other software is executing.

 # Building

 The build system requires the following items in the path: